Everything you need to know

 This guidance provides information on each building consent exemption.
 To get started, we suggest you read the sections on:

-The building consent exemptions have been grouped by building project type to help homeowners and trade sector professionals easily find the information they need to depending on the type of work they'd like to carry out.
-Refer to the section on Technical requirements for exempt building work.
+The building consent exemptions have been grouped by building project type to help homeowners and trade sector professionals easily find the information they need, depending on the type of work they’d like to carry out.
+To search by exemption number (clause), refer to the Exemptions Index.

 More information